Visual Prompt Tuning for Test-time Domain Adaptation: Related Work

 \textbf{Unsupervised domain adaptation (UDA)} setting is commonly used, where unlabeled data from the testing distribution (target domain) is available during training along with the labeled data from the training distribution (source domain).
 Many studies attempt to solve this problem using style transfer \citep{hoffman2018cycada,tang2021crossnorm,taigman2016unsupervised}, feature alignment \citep{long2015learning,sun2017correlation,peng2019moment} or learning domain-invariant feature via adversarial training \citep{ganin2016domain,tzeng2017adversarial}.
 However, the UDA setting has a strong assumption that the source and target domain data are both accessible during training, which is not always true as it is difficult to access source data after the model is deployed.
 Moreover, these methods usually need to retrain the whole framework if new domains come.

-\textbf{Test-time adaptation (TTA)}/\textbf{Source-free domain adaptation (SFDA)} is a more challenging and practical setting where no source domain data is available during adaptation.
+\textbf{Test-time domain adaptation (TTA)} is a more challenging and practical setting where no source domain data is available during adaptation.
 Such property makes TTA avoid the privacy issue and transmission burden of source data sharing, and enables the pipeline of training the model once and adapting the model to any unknown test distributions.
+The offline TTA is essentially source-free domain adaptation~\citep{kundu2020universal,liang2020we}, where the model can update several epochs on the unlabeled target domain data before inferencing.
+The online TTA setting requires the model to keep updating and inferencing at the same time batch-by-batch as long as there are testing data.
 Some recent works explore the TTA setting with different unsupervised objectives and model modulation methods.
 Test-time training (TTT) \citep{sun2019test} introduces a self-supervised rotation prediction task as the test-time optimization objective.
 Tent \citep{wang2020tent} modulates the batch normalization parameters by minimizing entropy.
-SHOT \citep{liang2020we} adapt the feature extractor to the target domain with a combination of entropy minimization and pseudo labeling.
+SHOT \citep{liang2020we} adapts the feature extractor to the target domain with a combination of information maximization and pseudo labeling.
+SHOT++ \citep{liang2021source} further applies a semi-supervised learning step to propagate the label of high-confidence samples to low-confidence samples.
+HDMI \citep{lao2021hypothesis} also optimizes for information maximization, but introduces a disparity regularization on multiple hypotheses.
 AdaContrast \citep{chen2022contrastive} tunes the whole model with memory bank-based pseudo labeling and contrastive loss.
 DePT has several critical differences from these approaches.
 Most of these methods are proposed for ConvNet, while we switch to vision transformer.
 For model modulation, we freeze the backbone parameters and learn the target-specific prompts.
 For the learning objective, we jointly optimize an online memory bank pseudo labeling loss and a hierarchical self-supervised loss specially designed for the prompts.
 DePT is also flexible on a variety of DA scenarios.